mbabynames search ✿

 Warren Daniel

-"noble and strong" (Warren) meets "God is my judge" (Daniel).
+"guardian" (Warren) meets "God is my judge" (Daniel).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Warren Felix